 So, should you buy Park Place when you’re next playing Monopoly?
-If you have the spare cash then yes, it’s probably worth adding it to your portfolio, even if you only consider it as a bartering chip for a later trade.
+If you have the spare cash then yes, it’s probably worth adding it to your portfolio.

 While undeveloped, it’ll earn you a healthy $35 every time someone lands on it, but ultimately it’s the least-landed on space on the board, and so you shouldn’t expect a huge return unless the game runs on for a long time.